illidanlab/SplitMix/sweeps/Slimmable.md

 * DomainNet per domain acc (Fig. 6): [../ipynb/DomainNet%20per%20domain%20acc.ipynb](../ipynb/DomainNet%20per%20domain%20acc.ipynb)
 * Client-wise statistics of test acc, training and communication efficiency (Fig. 5): [../ipynb/client_stat.ipynb](../ipynb/client_stat.ipynb)

+NOTE
+* By default, we use `--no_track_stat` to disable tracking statistics in BN, except in specific ablation study.
+* For class-niid experiments, the test set and training set may not share the same classes.
+Since we do not track BN statistics (`--no_track_stat`), the split does not affect final evaluation.
+To enforce consistent test classes, use `--con_test_cls` during training and testing.

 ## FedAvg: Baseline with a single width

 * Cifar10 100% or 50% train data